Probing the dichotomy between Yu-Shiba-Rusinov and Majorana bound states via conductance, quantum noise and $\Delta_T$ noise: Theory

-In a NsfNIS junction, an incident spin-up electron can undergo four possible reflection processes at the interface.
+In a N-sf-N-I-S junction, an incident spin-up electron can undergo four possible reflection processes at any interface due to spin-flip scattering and Andreev reflection.
 Firstly, the electron may undergo reflection without spin-flip, where it is reflected as an electron with the same spin.
 Alternatively, it may experience Andreev reflection, reflecting the electron as a hole with an opposite spin.
 Moreover, the electron could undergo reflection with a spin-flip, resulting in its reflection as an electron with a flipped spin.
 Lastly, Andreev reflection with spin-flip may occur, causing the electron to be reflected as a hole with the same spin.